 She has 5 great-grandchildren who she loved very much – and with who she cherished her visits, letters and facetime chats with.

 Like in any lifetime, for mum there were ups and downs.
-But we all have our moments that are perfect, and some that are not.
+We all have our moments, some that are perfect, and some that are not.

 It’s very true that it had saddened me over her final years when people spoke to her differently (or like a child) because “she was living in aged care” (especially in the hospitals) because in the main, to me she was still as sharp as a tac and the “she who must be obeyed” mother from my youth.